Kevin’ notable experience includes serving on Weil teams representing:

 - CEC Entertainment, Inc. and its affiliated debtors, an American franchisee company with iconic brands Chuck E. Cheese and Peter Piper Pizza with locations across 47 states and 16 foreign countries and territories, in their chapter 11 cases.

-Mr. Simmons received his J.D. from Duke University School of Law, where he served as Managing Editor of the Duke Journal of Comparative and International Law.
+Kevin received his J.D. from Duke University School of Law, where he served as Managing Editor of the Duke Journal of Comparative and International Law.
 He received his M.A. in Bioethics and Science Policy from the Duke Graduate School, and his B.A in Philosophy & Letters and in Classics, magna cum laude, Phi Beta Kappa, from the University of Dallas.
-From 2018-2019, Mr. Simmons served as a judicial law clerk to Justice Eva Guzman of the Supreme Court of Texas.
+From 2018-2019, Kevin served as a judicial law clerk to Justice Eva Guzman of the Supreme Court of Texas.